-Jessica Shaw is the Member for Swan Hills in the WA Legislative Assembly and Parliamentary Secretary to the Minister for Child Protection; Prevention of Family and Domestic Violence; Women’s Interests and Communities.
+Jessica Shaw is the Member for Swan Hills in the WA Legislative Assembly and Parliamentary Secretary to the Premier and Minister for State Development & Industry Development, Jobs and Trade, Public Sector Management and Federal-State Relations in the Cook Labor Government.

 She first moved to the electorate in 2006 and is the first local resident to represent our community in many years.